Chris445/ebb-flow/README.md

 - Use HTML for informational elements
 - Use CSS for more presentational elements
 - Use Style Sheets (CSS) to keep fonts, layouts and colors open to being adujusted by the individual viewer
+- The web must be adaptable to every viewers individual needs and screens

 ## About the Author
 # Caddy Cicogna